Ex-Trump chauffeur drops suit over unpaid overtime claims

 NEW YORK (AP) — A former chauffeur for President Donald Trump has dropped his lawsuit alleging he was not paid for thousands of hours of work.

+Noel Cintron’s attorney, Larry Hutcher, said Thursday that the case has been submitted to arbitration for resolution.

+The Trump Organization had requested just such a result in papers filed in Manhattan federal court earlier this month.

-In July, Cintron sued Trump’s business, the Trump Organization.
-He did not sue Trump directly, but he accused him of “callousness” and greed.
+Cintron sued the Trump Organization in July, but not Trump.
+Still, he accused him of “callousness” and greed.

 Most Read Nation & World Stories